LuisGC/blog/content/blog/2021/02/fosdem-2021.md

 * **FOSDEM 2019**: [Saturday](/blog/2019/02/fosdem-2019-saturday/) and [Sunday](/blog/2019/02/fosdem-2019-sunday/)
 * **FOSDEM 2020**: [Saturday and Sunday](/blog/2020/02/fosdem-2020/)

-The numbers of this 2021 edition are slightly lower than in 2020, but it's amazing they could almost maintain the volume of activities and this time reaching to a worldwide audience:
+The numbers of this 2021 edition are slightly lower than in 2020 in terms of content, but it's amazing they could almost maintain the volume of activities and this time reaching to a worldwide audience:

-* [678 speakers](https://fosdem.org/2021/schedule/speakers/) in [763 different events](https://fosdem.org/2021/schedule/events/) (talks or workshops, mainly)
+* [682 speakers](https://fosdem.org/2021/schedule/speakers/) in [773 different events](https://fosdem.org/2021/schedule/events/) (talks or workshops, mainly)
 * [51 different devrooms](https://fosdem.org/2021/live/#devrooms)
 * [hundreds of hours of content](https://video.fosdem.org/2021/), almost all of the events are [available online with live streaming](https://fosdem.org/2021/live/) during the conference
 * [52 online stands](https://stands.fosdem.org/stands/) of all kinds of projects: [FSFE](https://fsfe.org/), [the Apache Software Foundation](http://www.apache.org/), [the Eclipse Foundation](https://eclipse.org/), [Fedora](http://getfedora.org/), [Debian](https://www.debian.org/) [KDE](http://www.kde.org/), [Gnome](http://gnome.org/), [LibreOffice](http://www.libreoffice.org/), [Jenkins](https://jenkins.io/), ...